oneschema/sdk/packages/angular/projects/oneschema/README.md

 }
 ```

-To style the iframe, either pass in `style` prop to the module, add CSS to your global stylesheet, or to a component with [ViewEncapsulation.None](https://angular.io/guide/view-encapsulation).
+To style the iframe, either pass in `styles` prop to the module, add CSS to your global stylesheet, or to a component with [ViewEncapsulation.None](https://angular.io/guide/view-encapsulation).
 The iframe's class be what is passed to the module as the `className` prop or `oneschema-iframe` by default.

 ### Advanced usage